Code-Institute-Submissions/eHand/docs/testing.md

 [Back to Index](#index)
 ### User story 10

-**As a premium member i want to get a notification when i log in - if another member has offered help:**
+**As a premium member I want to get a notification when I log in - if another member has offered help:**

 + I have not been able to implement notifications in any practical way in this release.
 The transfers will happen and the users Time balances will be updated accordingly.